-PC is the typical location for township commercial and retail property.
+Planned Commercial is the typical district for commercial and retail property.
 Land within Wedgewood and other locations along Sawmill, as well as commercial development on the north side of Manning Parkway is zoned Planned Commercial.
-Several apartments are also zoned PC, from a time when that was the preferred zoning for apartments.
+Some older multi-family developments are provided in Planned Commercial approvals, such as in Wedgewood.